hanqizheng/Friends-Together/Learn/Season1/Episode8.md

 ---

 ```
-Chandler: Can you believe she actrually thought that?
+Chandler: Can you believe she actually thought that?

 Rachel: Emmm..
 Yeah~
         Well, I mean when I first met you,
-        you know I thought maybe, possibily you might be~
+        you know I thought maybe, possibly you might be~

 Chandler: You did?